-Page numbers should appear on the top-right of each page, starting on the second page (i.e., there should be no page number on the cover page with the Honor Code).
+Page numbers should appear on the top-right of each page, starting on the second page (i.e., there should be no page number on the cover page with the Commitment to Academic Integrity Form).
 Page numbers should otherwise be in the same font, size, and style as the rest of your paper, and have your name followed by a hyphen and the page number.
 The following is an example: